 Castle

-In 1992 new private owners, Eric and Patricia Laigneau fell in love with the castle and embarked on the crucially-important process of restoration that was necessary to the survival of the property.
-They decided to open the castle to the public in order to share the beauty of the buildings.
-The utilitarian buildings were reunited with the french castle.
-The gardens underwent makeovers year after year.
-The operation to rescue the stables from disrepair occurred between 2006 and 2010.
+In 1992 new private owners, Eric and Patricia Laigneau, felt in love with the castle and embarked on a crucially-important process of restoration that was necessary to the survival of the property.
+They decided to open the castle to the public in order to share the beauty of the architecture.
+The utilitarian buildings were reunited with the castle in 1997 like they were during the Middle Age period.
+The fairytales gardens underwent makeovers year after year.
+The operation to rescue the Royal Stables from disrepair occurred between 2006 and 2010.

 Latest castle renovations – Château du Rivau